IgniteUI/igniteui-documentation/topics/02_Controls/igLinearGauge/02_Adding/01_igLinearGauge_Adding_Using_the_MVC_Helper.md

 -	[Adding `igLinearGauge` to an HTML Page](igLinearGauge-Adding-to-an-HTML-Page.html):This topic demonstrates, with code examples, how to add the igLinearGauge control to an HTML page.

--	[jQuery and ASP.NET MVC Helper API Links (igLinearGauge)](igLinearGauge-API-Links.html):This topic provides links to the API reference documentation about the `igLinearGauge` control and its ASP.NET MVC Helper.
+-	[jQuery and MVC API Links (igLinearGauge)](igLinearGauge-API-Links.html):This topic provides links to the API reference documentation about the `igLinearGauge` control and its ASP.NET MVC Helper.

 ### <a id="samples"></a>Samples